devhawk/blog-posts/Posts/20060621-2114-gartner-ea-summit-day-one/json-content.md

     language of business.
 That’s good advice.
 -   Richard did do a good job capturing the dynamic aspect of enterprise and IT architecture.
 It’s about change, not structure.
-He said “<span>EA is not about the past or the present.
+He said “EA is not about the past or the present.
 It’s about the future.”
-Couldn’t agree more.</span>
+Couldn’t agree more.

 The second keynote was [Werner Vogels](http://www.allthingsdistributed.com/) talk [Order in the Chaos: